Skip to main content

 Screenshot displaying the location of the Templates tab in the GoFormz web app.

-Your Form Users create Forms based on the Templates you create, and the completed Forms - and their collected information - are delivered to your GoFormz account.
+Your Form Users create Forms based on the Templates you create, and the completed Forms - and their collected information - are delivered to your account.

 When you build a Template, you can provide your Form Users with both Form and List view options.
 You collect the same information with either view (so long as you include the necessary data fields).